Oak timber store, Hexham31st March 2016

 Langley Furniture Works is fortunate enough to be situated within the North Peninnes Area of Outstanding Natural Beauty.
 Not far from the workshop is Allen Banks, a gorge and ancient woodland managed for the public by The National Trust.
 We were approached by the National Trust team to take part in a project that would develop the gateway to the main footpath through the woodland.

 "The team wanted to create a canopy that would become a natural entrance point to the area and house information about the walks.
 The original design was felt to be a little ‘light weight', that is to say it would work structurally, but aesthetically it needed a bit more presence.
 We worked with their team to develop a hexagonal shape that used heavy green-oak to support a cedar shingle roof.
-Designing a four sided structure is fairly straight forwards but six sides is far more complex and needs a hexagonal king post to ling the structural tie bars."
+Designing a four sided structure is fairly straight forward but six sides is far more complex and needs a hexagonal king post to link the structural tie bars."

 Design and joinery techniques were borrowed from almost every period of history from mediaeval to present day, from mortice and tenon peg joints, to bracing for triangulation, to modern stainless steel rodding hidden in the core for strength and longevity.
 Cedar shingles from Canada were selected for the roof due to their antibacterial acidic cellular structure that provide 50 to 60 years of life as opposed to 20 in less hard wearing timbers.
 The structure was made and constructed piece by piece in the workshop over 8 weeks before being taken down and reassembled on site.